rpmuller/ePubs/WP1.md

 continue, if we like, to say that numbers are eternal, immutable, and so on, but we must add that they are logical fictions.

 There is a further point.
-Concerning sound and colour, Plato says "both together are _two_, and each of them is _one_."
+Concerning sound and color, Plato says "both together are _two_, and each of them is _one_."
 We have considered the _two_ now we must consider the _one_.
 There is here a mistake very analogous to that concerning existence.
 The predicate "one" is not applicable to things, but only to unit classes.